Authorization hold: Delays

 Some services, like hotels and rental cars, have the card as authorized at the beginning of service, but the settlement will not be placed until the completion of the service.
 Many times, there are additional deposits required in addition to the anticipated cost of the service to cover any additional unexpected charges for damages, excessive mileage or fuel, or if hotel guests charge room service, movies, or phone calls to the account.

 Upon the completion of the service, the vendor will then process the settlement of any final charges and submit them to the processor.
 It is not until then that the vendor will receive any funds, even though the customer's account would have shown the pending transaction from the authorization at the beginning of service.
 The settled charges will be deducted from the authorized funds and are not in addition to the authorized funds.
 Both car rental and hotel incidental holds can be kept by the merchant for up to 30 days from the date of original charge.
 In most cases, the merchant determines the amount of the hold, and the card issuing company determines the length of time it takes before the hold is released.

 Double holds

 On occasion, negligence or computer error may make a merchant attempt to authorize a card twice, creating a double hold on the cardholder's bank account.
 That often happens when a processor requires additional security verification such as a card security code, ZIP code, or address, and incorrect information is provided or is mistyped.
 Gasoline pumps often impose a double hold, one for a standard amount (such as $75) and another for the amount of purchase.
 Though the merchant will settle the transaction only once, the hold will temporarily lower the customer's available balance, potentially causing declines or, for a debit card, even overdrafts.

+Concurrent holds have also been reported in online airline bookings.
+In April 2022 customers of the Australian carrier Qantas said that single bookings had produced several holds at once: one reported 14 pending transactions totalling A$42,000 against a booking that should have cost about A$3,500, and another reported being billed A$2,025 twice and then a further A$4,050.
+Qantas said the customers had not in fact been charged more than once, attributing the amounts to "a delay in releasing pre-authorised funds" that it said were released automatically within three to seven days, and advised customers who needed the money sooner to ask their banks to release it.
+Further accounts of the same problem were reported in October 2023, among them a customer who said two holds of A$5,500 had been placed against a single booking and that the funds did not become available again for a week; the airline gave substantially the same explanation.